 - Limit the amount of luggage you take.
 You may have to make a train transfer with a limited amount of time and climb stairs to get to the platform (don't expect elevators or escalators!).
 Traveling as light as possible will make it easier for you to carry your own luggage and make connections on time.

 - Large suitcases can typically be stored in luggage racks at either end of the train car, but will be out of your sight.
 Luggage racks above your seat will be small and hold carry-on size luggage.

 - You may need to purchase a seat reservation, in addition to a ticket - be sure to ask what is required when making your purchase.

-In Europe, a lot of low-cost airlines offer very cheap flights to major cities all over the continent.
-Be aware of the fact that there are very strict luggage regulations and usually no free meal service is provided.
+In Europe, there are low-cost, no frills airlines that offer very cheap flights to major cities all over the continent.
+Be aware that there are very strict luggage rules and usually no free meal service is provided.
 Travel as lightly as possible.
 Read the fine print before booking a ticket and check where the airport is actually located - sometimes low-cost airlines fly into remote airports and you will need to secure transportation to the final destination, which could be costly.

 It is very exciting to be abroad and natural to want to explore new locations and visit different countries.
 While being abroad is a wonderful opportunity to see more new places, it is important to remember that your primary purpose is to attend classes and successfully complete coursework.
 Be sure to take your school work into consideration when planning your excursions.
 Remember, all courses taken abroad are for academic credit and will be counted in your CMU GPA.
 A great way to incorporate travel into your study abroad experience is to visit local sites during the regular term and travel to distant places during school breaks or after your program has ended.